jadecobra/python_tdd_exercises/source/classes/unittest.rst

   the test passes.

-* I remove the commented lines and assertEqual_ from the TODO list
+* I remove assertEqual_ from the TODO list

   .. code-block:: python
     :lineno-start: 108